Handmade Bird Houses

 It is crucial to only do this when the parent birds are away and only very briefly.

-A quick look can alert a diligent landlord to problems which may be averted; for example improper drainage or lice problems.
+A quick look can alert a diligent landlord to problems that may be averted; for example improper drainage or lice problems.

 Cutting the holes too large will enable larger birds or other predators access to the baby birds.